Are you looking to form a new limited liability company (LLC), but you’re not sure which of the many formation services can best assist you?

 Side by Side Comparisons

 You certainly don’t need us to tell you that paying nothing is preferable to paying $108.
-However, the difference between these companies is even bigger than what a simple pricing model can indicate.
-As you’ll see in the next section, your $0 investment with IncFile actually returns significantly more value than the $108 you’d spend with CorpNet.
+However, the difference between these companies goes beyond what a simple pricing model can indicate.
+As you’ll see in the next section, your $0 investment with IncFile actually returns more value than the $108 you’d spend with CorpNet.

 One of the biggest differences between the LLC services offered by these companies is the features you receive with your formation.
 With IncFile, you get a full year of registered agent service in their base package.
-For their part, CorpNet only provides a 60-day trial of registered agent service in their cheapest LLC formation package.
-IncFile also includes a business tax consultation, which is a feature that CorpNet doesn’t provide.
+For their part, CorpNet provides a 60-day trial of registered agent service in their cheapest LLC formation package.

 Every LLC needs to designate a registered agent to operate in compliance with the law, and 12 months of registered agent service at no cost is a great way to go about it.
 If you wanted your CorpNet package to match the features included in IncFile’s free package, you would need to add roughly $124 for the additional ten months of registered agent service IncFile gives you for free.

-The ownership group behind CorpNet has been providing business solutions since 1997, and they’ve served more than 500,000 business clients.
-IncFile’s experience level is also quite respectable, as they’ve helped form 250,000+ businesses since they opened in 2004.
+The ownership group behind CorpNet has been providing business solutions since 1997, and they’ve served more than 100,000 business clients.
+IncFile’s experience level is higher, as they’ve helped form 500,000+ businesses since they opened in 2004.

 CorpNet’s customers frequently mention how much they appreciate the excellent service they receive.
 Their support reps are easily accessed and consistently helpful, and you can contact them from 10 am to 8 pm ET on weekdays.

 IncFile’s service agents are also quite good, but they aren’t always quite as easy to get ahold of as their counterparts at CorpNet.
-It can take until the next business day for them to respond to your calls and emails at times.
+It can take until the next business day for them to respond to your calls at times.
+We would not recommend using their email support option, as they often don’t return messages sent in this manner.
 Their hours of operation are quite similar to CorpNet’s, as they’re available from 10 am to 7 pm ET Monday through Friday.

 While their processing times do vary depending on your state of formation, and whether you choose to expedite your service or not, it does seem like IncFile typically has slightly quicker turnaround times than CorpNet does.
 It’s not a big difference in most states, but IncFile can save you a few days here and there.